NSS-Data-Instructional-Stuff/data-engineering/labs/lab-1.1/README.md

 ### Part 4
 Read the `people_nulls.csv` file, and save it as `people_nulls_<yourLastName>.csv`.
 Verify that the data is formatted and nothing has changed.
-In this exercise, I just want you to verify that you read in the data as a null and not as the string 'null'.
+In this exercise, you will verify that you read in the data as a null and not as the string 'null'.

 ### Part 5
 Read the `people_none.csv` file, and save it as `people_none_<yourLastName>.csv`.
 Take all of the values that are 'NONE' and change them to null.
-Make sure it is the null object and not the string 'null'
+Make sure it is the null object and not the string 'null'.

 ### Part 6
 Read in the `file people_broken.csv`